motib/surprises/README.md

 You can download the book from [SpringerLink](https://link.springer.com/book/10.1007/978-3-031-13566-8).

+The directory `en` contains the LaTeX / TikZ source of the published book.

+The directory `he` contains an unfinished draft of a Hebrew translation.

 ### Contents

 **The collapsing compass** Euclid proved that any construction that can be done using a fixed compass can performed with a collapsing compass.